FloatingArrayDesign/MoorDyn/docs/inputs.rst

 Note: MoorDyn has the ability to model the viscoelastic properties of synthetic lines in two ways.
 The first method, from work linked in the
 :ref:`theory section <theory>`, allows a user to specify a bar-separated constant dynamic and static stiffness.
 The second method allows the user to provide a constant static stiffness and two terms to determine the dynamic stiffness as a linear function of mean load.
 The equation is:
 `EA_d = EA_Dc + EA_D_Lm * mean_load` where `EA_D_Lm` is the slope of the load-stiffness curve.
+This method can be used standalone,
+and is also part of the Syrope model described in :ref:`Syrope Model for Polyester Lines <syrope-model-polyester-lines>`.
-Both of these methods allow users to provide static
-and dynamic damping coefficients as values separated by |.
+Both of these methods allow users to provide static and dynamic damping coefficients as values separated by |.
 While the static damping can be described as a fraction of critical, the dynamic damping needs to be input as a value.
 Example inputs are below:

 .. code-block:: none